asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 ### Fix the Work Area

 Are the teams' work areas optimized for collaboration?
 The best work is done when teams can collaborate effectively.
 If work areas are distracting this will decrease a team's effectiveness.
 If developers choose to wear headphones, focus on solo work, and interact less, the work will suffer because of it.
-Teams who are used to solo work will struggle to onboard new team members, making scaling the organization very difficult.
+Teams of indivduals who only work individually will struggle to onboard new team members, making scaling the organization very difficult.

 ## Conclusion